The 7-step sales process

 Identifying the customer’s problem

 You have a product or service you want to sell—now what?
 Anyone with a problem related to your area of expertise can be a potential customer.
 You'll need to dive deep into discovery work to learn each buyer's specific goals, needs, and pain points.

 Develop a solution for the customer

 Once you have uncovered problems for your products to solve, tailor your offerings to fix those issues—and be prepared to explain how your product truly is a solution for the given problems.
-Sales engineers can use Lucidchart to visually demonstrate how your product or service solves client problems and makes their lives easier, such as the flowchart below.
+Sales engineers can use Lucidchart to visually demonstrate how their product or service solves client problems and makes their lives easier, such as the flowchart below.

 Following up isn’t just for after the close to get repeat business.
 As stated before, most customers don’t buy right away.
 You have to handle objections and try, try, try again.
 This is where the seven-step sales process doesn’t account for repeated approaches, presentations, meetings, or phone calls where you handle objections.
 If it did, it might be a 13-step sales process or a 21-step sales process, or… you get the idea.

 Once you’ve tried out a few different approaches, tweaking the original seven steps in the sales process to fit your customers better, document your successes so that you can follow the steps that work best and easily get new reps up to speed as they are onboarded.